C-Shi/lhl-flex-lecture/module_1/objects_in_js/README.md

     - the key is always a string
     - the value can be any valid JS value (number, function, array, etc)
     - function inside of object as a value is called `method`
+    - non-function inside of object as a value is usually referred as `property`
     - use keyword `this` refer to the object that calling the method

   ```js